nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

-### EventList component

-API: Eventlist.java

-the EventList component:

-- stores a ArrayList of current event